floriankrb/python-setup/README.md

+# Overview :

 The install.sh script is installing a "standard" python3 environment for scientific purposes.

-More precisely it installs conda (with python3) with its root environment, then it creates a default environment named "defaultenv" where it installs a local pip and many packages.'
+More precisely it installs conda (with python3) with its root environment, then it creates a default environment named "defaultenv" where it installs a local pip and many packages.

 The check.sh script detect usual errors before/after installation.

+# Usage :

+cd ~
+git clone /cnrm/vegeo/pinaultf/public/tools/python-team
+cd python-team
+./install.sh

+** READ carefully the output, type enter when needed **